dhowe/RiTaJSHistory/README.md

 #### [The RiTa website](http://rednoise.org/rita)

 RiTaJS is designed to an easy-to-use toolkit for experiments in natural language and generative literature, based on the [original RiTa](http://rednoise.org/rita) library for Java.
 RiTaJS works alone or in conjunction with P5.js, ProcessingJS, Node/NPM, bower, or browserify.
-All RiTa and RiTaJS tools are free/libre/open-source according to the GPL (http://www.gnu.org/licenses/gpl.txt).
+All RiTa and RiTaJS tools are free/libre/open-source according to the [GPL](http://www.gnu.org/licenses/gpl.txt).